The Birtley Belgians

 The Birtley Belgians emigrated from Belgium to Birtley in what is now Gateshead, Tyne & Wear but was then County Durham (Britain) during World War I to create an armaments factory.
 In the early stages of the War, British authorities realised that the national armaments production would not produce the number and quality needed to fight the German Imperial Army.
 A 1915 shell shortage was reported in the papers, and the ensuing crisis contributed to bringing down the government of H.H.
 Asquith.
 The new government commissioned armament factories throughout Britain, although the challenge of staffing these factories remained high.
 The British recruited Belgians, known for their excellent armament factories, to man the plant in Birtley.

+They were housed in a temporary village adjacent to Birtley, named Elisabethville after the then queen of the Belgians.

 The Great War

 Despite long-term preparations for war, in 1914, the British army was ill-equipped to mount the extended and protracted war of defense in France.
 Half of the British army of 400,000 were billeted overseas at various garrisons throughout the empire; the remaining quarter million territorial guards and cavalry.
 It was an entirely volunteer and mostly urban force.
 These were the men who formed in 1914 the British Expeditionary Force (BEF), also called the Old Contemptibles.
-Despite French "contempt" (hence the name, Old Contemptibles), the BEF managed to shore up the manpower on western Front and earned the grudging respect of the French and Belgians.
+Despite German "contempt" (hence the name, Old Contemptibles), the BEF managed to shore up the manpower on western Front and earned the grudging respect of the French and Belgians.

 The offensive strategy in military vogue since the 1870s did not prepare the British army for the long-term needs of a war of attrition but instead focused on the construction of, for example, capital ships.
 By late 1915, ammunition supplies were so reduced that the Commander in Chief of the British army, John French ordered that the big guns not fire more than ten shells in a day.
 The news of the British army's shortages and the failure of the Gallipoli Campaign contributed to restructuring of the Government to include the Unionist (conservative) members of government.
 A new Government of National Unity at once appointed David Lloyd George as the new Minister of Munitions, and his department set about building munitions factories throughout the country, including one next to the little village of Birtley in County Durham, just south of Newcastle upon Tyne, commissioning the ship and automobile manufacturer Armstrong-Whitworth of Tyneside to construct and run it and a neighbouring cartridge factory.
 One large problem arose, however – finding people to work in them, seeing that most British munitions workers were by 1915 enlisted, trained and serving at the various fronts, while most of the female workforce was already in employment in other factories and as landgirls.